Black Soil In India

 Conservation Practices

-A number of conservation methods are suggested to keep the black soil productive:
+Several conservation methods are suggested to keep the black soil productive:

-Ploughing the hills and terracing to avoid erosion.
+Plowing the hills and terracing to avoid erosion.

 Enrichment of nitrogen and phosphorus using organic fertilizers.

-Drip irrigation to control water in dry and semi arid regions.
+Drip irrigation to control water in dry and semi-arid regions.

 Use Agroforestry and cover cropping to cover the ground surface and decrease the loss of nutrients.